cactusdynamics/cactus-rt/docs/tracing.md

    (i.e. thus `(trusted_packet_sequence_id, iid)` is sufficient to identify an interned string).
 This, along with (1), implies we have to intern strings on a per-thread interner.
-3. When a tracing session stop, the string interner states for all known thread tracers are reset.
+3. When a tracing session stops, the string interner states for all known thread tracers are reset.
 This means a subsequent session will not have the same string iids.